Thin Film Transistors (TFTs)

 Novel Structures

-Self-aligned, 2-photomask, Tri-Layer TFT Structure and Processes
+Self-aligned, 2-photomask, Tri-Layer TFT Structure & Processes

 Y. Kuo, JECS, 138(2), 637, 1991.